ThrooHyakushou/Invader_Hato/README.md

 # Invader_Hato
-Invadergame using JS an animals
+Invadergame using JS and animals

 ##Description<br>
 The pigeon is attacked by three dogs and two cats with dots,